Sunday, November 3, 2024

 General or non horror folk trigger warning- so much blood.
 Also abusive parenting, bullying, pig death, creepy male gaze approach to film making.

 Plot- Carrie White (Sissy Spacek) gets her period as a sixteen year old for the first time and doesn't know what it is, so is bullied by her classmates.
 When she gets home, her mother Margaret (Piper Laurie) tells her that having her period is a sin and locks her in a cupboard.
 The next day at school the other girls get in trouble for bullying Carrie and are put on detention, when one of them, Chris (Nancy Allen), refuses to do detention she is banned from attending prom.
 Chris and her boyfriend (young John Travolta) plot revenge on Carrie.
 Meanwhile Sue, another girl who bullied Carrie, feels guilty for doing so and asks her boyfriend, Tommy, to take Carrie to the prom to make Carrie feel better.
-Carrie also appears to be developing psychic powers.
+Meanwhile, Carrie appears to be developing psychic powers.

 Short review- once you get past what might be the creepiest male gaziest scene ever filmed that is the opening sequence in the girls' locker room, this is a great film.
-The performances especially Laurie but also Spacek are amazing.
+The performances, especially Laurie but also Spacek, are amazing.
 I'm not sure if Stephen King originally wanted Carrie to be the villain (suspect he did to a degree) and you might read it that way, but the real villain is her mother and Laurie is over the top and terrifying in the film.
 I also can't see Carrie as a villain due to the villainy of Chris who is a truly horrid human.
 I have heard that there are readings of the film that see Carrie as neuro-divergent and I think that is an interesting read that is worth exploring as even setting aside her mother's abuse, there is something about Spacek's Carrie that is very child like.

 New to me or not- again oddly a first watch.
 I might skip the creepy opening sequence on a rewatch but I would rewatch